First the history

 These were originally made from shellac and played at 78rpm with thorn or steel pick-ups until polyvinyl chloride records started from the 1940s.
 In the quest to increase playing times vinyl became microgrooves and smaller stylii came in.
 The introduction of different equalisations from different labels was standardised in the 50s to the RIAA curve still used today.
 This is why you need a phono stage or a special amplifier input to bring the record's output back to the correct frequency response.
 As you are dealing with a tiny voltage from the cartridge it is so important to get this right, resulting in phono stages costing anything from under £ 100 to many thousands.

-The late 50s brought us stereo and new recording techniques, the 60s brought us better more accurate pressing and then the vinyl disaster called The Beatles happened.
+The late 50s brought us stereo and more accurate pressing and then the vinyl disaster called The Beatles happened. recording techniques, the 60s brought us better

 I promise to move on to turntables in the next instalment!
 Here is a picture to whet your appetite